Compare Car Insurance in New Zealand

 Mechanical Breakdown Insurance (MBI)

 Mechanical breakdown insurance is a separate policy that covers repair costs when your vehicle suffers a mechanical or electrical failure.
 This is particularly valuable for vehicles outside manufacturer warranty.
 MBI typically covers engine, transmission, electrical systems, air conditioning, and other mechanical components.
-Annual premiums range from $300-$800 depending on vehicle age and coverage level.
+Premiums depend on vehicle age and coverage level — request a personalised quote for an accurate figure.

 How Much Does Car Insurance Cost in NZ?